MicrosoftDocs/VBA-Docs/api/Access.Modules.md

 api_name:
 - Access.Modules
 ms.assetid: f60a9929-4b79-cfed-8fb3-a4869a3afe9f
-ms.date: 06/08/2017
+ms.date: 03/21/2019
 localization_priority: Normal
 ---

 # Modules object (Access)

 The **Modules** collection contains all open standard modules and class modules in a Microsoft Access database.

 ## Remarks

-All open modules are included in the  **Modules** collection, whether they are uncompiled, are compiled, are in break mode, or contain the code that's running.
+All open modules are included in the **Modules** collection, whether they are uncompiled, compiled, or in break mode, or contain the code that's running.

 To determine whether an individual **Module** object represents a standard module or a class module, check the **Module** object's **Type** property.

 The **Modules** collection belongs to the Microsoft Access **Application** object.

 Individual **Module** objects in the **Modules** collection are indexed beginning with zero.

 ## Example

-The following example illustrates how to use the Modules collection to loop through the open modules.
-The example prints the name if each open module in the Immediate window.
+The following example illustrates how to use the **Modules** collection to loop through the open modules.
+The example prints the name of each open module in the Immediate window.

 ```vb